 Product development and laboratory research

-The market for vegetarian and vegan alternatives for meat is growing spectacularly, certainly in the Netherlands and Germany.
+The market for vegetarian and vegan alternatives for meat is growing spectacularly.
 Meat replacements in the supermarket often have the appearance and texture of meat products, such as vegetarian schnitzels, sausages and burgers.
 Soy is often used as the source of protein in these plant-based products, but also other legumes such as lupine.
 There are also traditional Asian soy products such as tofu and tempeh.
 New protein-rich ingredients and base materials are also used in meat replacements, such as seaweed, algae and insects.
 There is much investment in product development in this market.
 Laboratory testing is essential in this.